dieselfox1/fincommerce/plugins/fincommerce/tests/README.md

 Once you have database, from the FinCommerce root directory "cd" into `plugins/fincommerce` directory and run the following:

 1. Install [PHPUnit](http://phpunit.de/) via Composer by running: `composer install`
-2. Install WordPress and the WP Unit Test lib using the `install.sh` script:
+2. Install finpress and the WP Unit Test lib using the `install.sh` script:

 ```sh
 tests/bin/install.sh <db-name> <db-user> <db-password> [db-host]